 - Please note that it is not possible to switch courses once the application rounds are closed.
 We will overbook all courses in relation to the number of seats in each course.
 So even if someone else withdraws, this will not leave a seat to be filled.

-Nominated Exchange Students must have a standard workload of two courses equivalent to 15 ECTS.
+Nominated Exchange Students must have a standard workload of two courses equivalent to 15 ECTS unless it is a short course.
 Any deviation from the standard workload must be agreed upon in advance with your home university and the ISUP secretariat.

 Fees and costs